“That was a thrilling PowerPoint presentation,” said no one ever.

 While animation as a style can take many forms with a plethora of different flavors, motion graphic videos tend to employ simpler graphical elements.
 Like minimalistic scenarios, abstractions, and unconventional motion and transitions – as opposed to the more typical or “realistic” ones.

 Another common differentiator is that the motion graphics style tends to integrate typographic game, or “kinetic typeface“, where words and letters stand in as a representation of objects and other elements of the piece.

-While the overall production process remains fairly the same regardless of the particular style of the piece, there are a few special considerations to mind when working on a motion graphics video specifically:
+While the overall production process remains fairly the same regardless of the particular style of the piece, there are a few special considerations experienced explainer video companies mind when working on a motion graphics video specifically:

 And that’s key!
 You may not want your video to be just moving text and charts, especially if you only need to convey a bit of hard data and written words.
 Luckily, you can always combine motion design with other animation styles and get the best of both worlds!
 Let’s go through the basics of each combination!

-Live-action videos are great to add a human touch to a piece, but when those videos come with a dose of informative data, they tend to fall short.
+Live-action videos are great for adding a human touch to a piece, but when those videos come with a dose of informative data, they tend to fall short.